Philips CPAP

 How Does a CPAP Machine Work?

 Like most CPAP devices, Philips CPAP machines work by delivering pressurized air through a tube to a mask that covers the nose and mouth or just the nose.
-People with sleep apnea or other breathing problems use CPAP machines when they sleep to improve breathing.
+People with sleep apnea or other breathing problems use CPAP machines when they sleep to decrease episodes of apnea.

-People with sleep apnea have difficulty getting quality sleep because the tongue, uvula or soft palate shift and block airways, causing repeated pauses in breathing.
-Pressurized air from CPAP machines keeps these body parts from collapsing, keeping airways open.
+People with obstructive sleep apnea have difficulty getting quality sleep because the tongue, uvula or soft palate shift and block airways, causing repeated pauses in breathing.
+CPAP helps prevent the collapse of the upper airway and reduces obstruction.

-Lack of oxygen caused by sleep apnea can increase the risk of high blood pressure, daytime fatigue, brain fog, liver problems, heart problems and Type 2 diabetes.
-CPAP machines can help maintain oxygen levels and improve sleep.
+Sleep apnea can result in a lack of oxygen that can increase the risk of high blood pressure, daytime fatigue, brain fog, liver problems, heart problems and Type 2 diabetes.
+CPAP can decrease episodes of apnea, helping to prevent drops in oxygen levels.
+It may also improve overall sleep quality.

 Machine, Equipment and Maintenance Expenses